dDostalker/Penguin/readme.md

 - Features are not complete, core parts like debugging are still under development
 - UI interface has some performance issues
 - PE integrity verification is not perfect, there may be parsing errors for maliciously constructed PE files targeting Penguin
+- Currently only supports PE files with the same endianness as the host

 ## Custom Language Support